About The Second Neighborhood Problem in Tournaments Missing Disjoint Stars: Main Results

 \subsection{Removing 3 disjoint stars}

-In this section, $D$ is obtained from a tournament missing the edges of 3 disjoint stars $S_x$, $S_y$ and $S_z$ with centers $x$, $y$ and $z$ respectively.
+In this section, $D$ is an oriented graph missing three disjoint stars $S_x$, $S_y$ and $S_z$ with centers $x$, $y$ and $z$ respectively.
 Set $A=V(S_x)-x$, $B=V(S_y)-x$, $C=V(S_z)-z$ and $K=A\cup B\cup C\cup\{x,y,z\}$.
 Let $\Delta$ denote the dependency digraph of $D$.
-The triangle induced by the vertices $x$, $y$ and $z$ is either a transitive triangle or a directed triangle.\\ We will deal with the case when this triangle is directed, and assume without loss of generality that $x\rightarrow y\rightarrow z\rightarrow x$.
-This is a particular case of the case when the missing graph is a disjoint union of stars such that, in the induced tournament by the centers of the missing stars, every vertex is a king.
+The triangle induced by the vertices $x$, $y$ and $z$ is either a transitive triangle or a directed triangle.\\ First we will deal with the case when this triangle is directed, and assume without loss of generality that $x\rightarrow y\rightarrow z\rightarrow x$.
+This is a particular case of the case when the missing graph is a disjoint union of stars such that, in the induced tournament by the centers of the missing stars, every vertex is a king.\\

-\begin{thm} Let D be a digraph obtained from a tournament by deleting the edges of 3 disjoint stars whose centers form a directed triangle.
-If $\delta_{\Delta}>0$, then D satisfies EC. \end{thm}
+\begin{thm} Let D be an oriented graph missing 3 disjoint stars whose centers form a directed triangle.
+If $\Delta$ has no isolated vertices, then D satisfies SNC. \end{thm}